Undergraduate Certificate in Psychological Science

 Unit information may be subject to change prior to the teaching trimester commencing.
 Once term has commenced please review the Unit Outline in your class space to ensure your trimester study plan is correct.

-Graduates can consider further study such as our Bachelor of Psychological Science.
+Graduates of the Undergraduate Certificate in Psychological Science qualification can consider further study such as our Bachelor of Psychological Science.